Atlas975/Notes/Algorithms/SearchAlgorithms/Prims_algorithm.md

     return mst_cost
 ```
 ## Prims vs Dijikstras
-- Unlike [[Dijkstras_shortest_path|Dijiksta's]] algorithm, prims only count individual costs rather than costs from a specific node
+- Unlike [[Dijkstras_shortest_path|Dijikstas]], prims only count individual costs rather than costs from a specific node
 - Take the following traversal for both Dijiksta and Prim:

 ![[Pasted image 20230520221634.png|350|350]]